-4. Focus with live view
+4. Focus with live view in low light

 Without delving into the technical details of how focus works (phase detection autofocus vs contrast detection autofocus), live view uses contrast detection autofocus.
-So it is more accurate in low light conditions and works in all areas of the frame, even at the edges.
-The only requirement is that there is enough light for the sensor to analyse the image.
+So it’s more accurate in low light conditions and works in all areas of the frame, even at the edges.
+The only requirement is that there’s enough light for the sensor to analyse the image.

 Once focus is locked, simply depress the shutter to take the shot.
 Without back button focus, you run the risk of your camera trying to refocus before you depress the shutter.

 Further reading: Why back button focus is your BFF, and how to use it

 When are you most likely to use back button focus in low light?
 With moving subjects.

 I love a low tech, old school fix to problems… Enter the flashlight solution for sharp photos in low light – and who doesn’t love playing with a flashlight?

 It’s always a good idea to put a flashlight in your bag before heading out on a shoot that might be in low light conditions.
 Apart from ensuring that you don’t trip over stuff, it’s a really useful focusing tool.

 You can use a flashlight in low light two ways:

 - Aim it at your subject, autofocus, lock focus, switch off the flashlight and take the shot